vecinomio/DevOpsA3Training/README.md

   * The number of VM instances are scaling depends on traffic load
   * If one WebApp server falls, ASG will create new one.

+- ECS Cluster with ASG for container instances.

 # To create VPC Stack:
 1. Clone repository from github: